watsonmw/fe2-intro/docs/overview.md

 the free version of [IDA](https://hex-rays.com/) to disassemble and annotate the assembly code.

-It's important to say there's nothing too special about reverse engineering some code, it's like programming on someone else's project, but you just stop after the part where you try to understand the existing code :)  We are all guilty of skipping the understanding part at some point, but when reverse engineering that's literally the entire job, so we are forced to do it, its good practice.
-Doing this for assembly is like a mix of a crossword puzzle and archaeology, dusting off little bits of code at a time, and trying to fit them into the whole.
+It's important to say there's nothing too special about reverse engineering some code, it's like programming on someone else's project, but you get to stop after the part where you try to understand the existing code :)  We are all guilty of skipping the understanding part at some point, but when reverse engineering that's literally the entire job, so we are forced to do it, its good practice I think.
+Doing this for assembly is like a mix of a crossword puzzle and a kind of primitive archaeology, dusting off little bits of code at a time, and trying to fit them into the whole.

 At a basic level a program is just a bunch of transforms on input into output.
 And generally we know something about the input and output, so we can start reverse engineering from the code that touches the input or output.
 To find the code being executed, you can disassemble the original executable in some cases, but often it is better to dump the memory of the process once the process has started executing.
-This is because code can be loaded into memory many different ways, and it's not always possible for reverse engineering tools to infer what the final layout will be.
+This is because code can be loaded into memory many ways, and it's not always possible for reverse engineering tools to infer what the final layout will be.
 Generally when you dump the code you can also dump the stack and maybe even a program counter trace.
 This can be used to determine which sections of memory to disassemble.
 From here you want to figure out common functions, common data structures and global state.
 Figuring out any of these can allow you to cross-reference new parts of the code, and